umijs/benchmark/README.md

 $ pnpm benchmark
 ```

-By default, the benchmark will run all the tools (mako, rsbuild, farm and webpack) and the projects (project/turbopack-test-app).
+By default, the benchmark will run all the tools (mako, rsbuild, farm, webpack and vite) and the projects (project/turbopack-test-app).
 You can specify the tools and the projects by using the following command.

 ```bash
 $ pnpm benchmark --tools mako,rsbuild --project projects/lots-of-less